Delaware Again Ranked Best State To Work From Home Since Coronavirus Pandemic Began

 WILMINGTON, Del.
 (CBS) — One year later, Delaware remains the best state to work from home since the coronavirus pandemic began, according to one personal finance website.
 Delaware took home WalletHub’s top ranking again in 2021.

-Delaware had an average score of 65.51.READ MORE: Seven People Hospitalized After Crash In North Philadelphia: Police
+Delaware had an average score of 65.51.READ MORE: Bobby Flay Restaurant In Borgata Casino Closing In June

 New Jersey is also among the top states to work from home, according to WalletHub.
 The Garden State came in seventh with an average score of 62.57, behind Arizona and ahead of Texas.